sanger-pathogens/gff3toembl/README.md

 # gff3toembl
 Submitting annoated genomes to EMBL is a very difficult and time consuming process.
-This software converts GFF3 files from the most commonly use prokaryote annotation tool PROKKA into a format that is suitable for submission to EMBL.
+This software converts GFF3 files from the most commonly use prokaryote annotation tool Prokka into a format that is suitable for submission to EMBL.
 It has been used to prepare more than 30% of all annotated genomes in EMBL/GenBank.

 [![Build Status](https://travis-ci.org/sanger-pathogens/gff3toembl.svg?branch=master)](https://travis-ci.org/sanger-pathogens/gff3toembl)
 [![status](http://joss.theoj.org/papers/9253390f38f4ce6b71674f433fa72afe/status.svg)](http://joss.theoj.org/papers/9253390f38f4ce6b71674f433fa72afe)